ebzzry/ebzzry.github.io/en/fkd/lambda-calculus.md

 Let’s break it down:

 1. Apply `(λx.x)` to `y`:
-2. Consume the arguments, then substitute all instances `x` in the body, with `y`.
+2. Consume the arguments, then substitute all instances of `x` in the body, with `y`.

-“Wait, it merely returned the argument y.” you may say.
+__“Wait, it merely returned the argument y.”__ you may say.
 That is true.
-The function `(λx.x)` is the identity function—it is a single-parameter function that returns whatever is was applied to.
+The function `(λx.x)` is the identity function—it is a single-parameter function that returns whatever it was applied to.

 Functions are not limited to be applied to symbols.
 They can also be applied to other functions: